nklsdhbw/genetic-algorithm-mountain-car/README.md

 ## Usage

 1. ### Training the Models:

-To train the models using the genetic algorithm, run `train.py` with the desired parameters.
+To train the models using the genetic algorithm, run `python train.py --model` with the desired parameters.
+You need to pass `linear` or `nn` as argument value.
+Other hyperparameters can also be set as shown in the following example
 Example:

 ```sh
 python train.py --model nn --population_size 150 --num_generations 200 --mutation_rate 0.05 --crossover_rate 0.7 --elite_size 10 --hidden_size 20
 ```

-Note: The following arguments except `--model` are only required when `--model` is set to `nn`.
-If `--model` is `linear`, no additional arguments need to be provided.

 **Arguments for `train.py`:**

+If the hyperparameters are not set, the default values will be used.

 - `--model`: Specify the model type to run (`linear` or `nn`).
 - `--population_size`: Specify the population size (default: 100).